GoogleChrome/web.dev/src/site/content/en/accessible/what-is-accessibility/index.md

 Planning for accessibility means thinking about users who are experiencing some type of impairment or disability in one or more of these categories.
-Bear in mind that that experience might be non-physical or temporary—for instance, trying to read a screen outside during a bright, sunny day or operating a device one-handed while carrying a cup of coffee.
+Bear in mind that experience might be non-physical or temporary—for instance, trying to read a screen outside during a bright, sunny day or operating a device one-handed while carrying a cup of coffee.